syndesisio/syndesis/design-proposals/002-filter-data.md

 * Based on content in the body.
 * Based on content in a message header.

-In both cases, I expect to be able to apply basic string operations to the data to form a filter expression (contains, does not contain, starts with).
-For more details on options, see the Operator Support section here: http://camel.apache.org/simple.html
+In both cases, I expect to be able to apply basic string operations to the data to form a filter expression (e.g. contains, does not contain, starts with ...).
+For the full list of supported operators, see the Operator Support section here: http://camel.apache.org/simple.html

 Similar to logging, the UI should help in creating filter expressions for new/inexperienced users (like through clickable examples or typed form inputs).
 The interface should also allow for advanced users to enter free form expressions.